 This means making the most of moments throughout the day to support learners’ skills and interest in literacy.

-• Play provides a wonderful opportunity for children to talk to each other and develop their early language and literacy skills5.
-Notice opportunities to extend children’s learning during imaginative play, for example if learners are stuck in their play not knowing what to do next, you can extend their thinking by helping to create pretend scenarios or problems for children to solve (‘what if we did…?’), or encourage them to see different uses for familiar props (for example, ‘what if we used this…?’).
+• Play provides a wonderful opportunity for children to talk to each other and develop their early language and literacy skills.5 Notice opportunities to extend children’s learning during imaginative play – for example, if learners are stuck in their play not knowing what to do next, you can extend their thinking by helping to create pretend scenarios or problems for children to solve (‘What if we did…?’), or encourage them to see different uses for familiar props (‘What if we used this…?’).

 Plan activities that allow you to extend on children’s learning, either in groups or in individual interactions with learners.

-• Support learners’ decoding skills by using activities that combine a focus on alphabet knowledge (letter names and sounds ‘this is the letter B; it makes the sound /b/’) and phonological awareness9.
-For example, you can show learners picture cards with different animals (bear, dog, bat) and help them to recognise which ones have the same first sound and identify the letter that makes the sound10.
-Singing and rhyming activities also help children to notice the sounds in words.
-Use phrases like ‘snug as a bug in a rug’ or make up rhymes about things you’re doing.
+• Support learners’ decoding skills by using activities that combine a focus on alphabet knowledge (letter names and sounds - for example, 'This is the letter B - it makes the sound /b/.') and phonological awareness.9 For example, you can show learners picture cards with different animals (bear, dog, bat) and help them to recognise which ones have the same first sound and identify the letter that makes the sound.10 Singing and rhyming activities also help children to notice the sounds in words.
+Use phrases like ‘Snug as a bug in a rug’ or make up rhymes about things you’re doing.

 Develop your knowledge of early literacy to support learners’ development and keep track of their progress.